Filter by Kategorier

 Halfway turn at the clubhouse

-The green on this 153 meter par-3 hole is well protected by a small lake, which must necessarily be cleared in the air if the ball is to stay dry and you want to maintain points with you for the last 5 holes of the course.
+At hole 13 comes the course’s first serious wet challenge.
+The green on this 153 meter par-3 hole is well protected by a small lake, which must be passed in the air if the ball is to stay dry and you want to take points with you towards the last 5 holes of the course.
+Most holes are characterized by a straight course, but on hole 16, a very sharp left-dogleg awaits, and you must be careful not to drive the ball too far off the tee so that it runs out at the bottom of the bend.

-Good space on the green on hole 18 and next stop hole 19😊 – © cityxee.com
+Good space on the green on hole 18 and next stop hole 19😊 – ©cityxee.com

-Relaxing end in the club restaurant
+Relaxing ending in the club restaurant

 The cozy restaurant at the back of the clubhouse – ©cityxee.com